How to Protect Your License and Your Livelihood

 As a contractor, you understand the value of your license.
 Without one, your options for work are limited and your potential for growth is capped at an extremely low level.
 If a licensing complaint is filed against you with the Tennessee Department of Commerce and Insurance, you could be hit with staggering fines and stripped of your license, and thus your ability to work on lucrative projects.

-At Cotney Construction Law, we’ve made it our mission to provide contractors in Tennessee with unparalleled legal services, including license defense.
+At Cotney Attorneys & Consultants, we’ve made it our mission to provide contractors in Tennessee with unparalleled legal services, including license defense.
 When you work with a Nashville license defense attorney, you can rest assured that your rights will be fought for tooth and nail.
 Trust in our attorneys to protect your license and your livelihood, so you can continue serving our great construction industry.

 Understand the Common Causes of License Complaints